Common Reasons for Back Pain

 Further Diagnostic Testing

-Depending on what we discover during your consultation it may be necessary for you to undergo further tests to help us narrow down the possible sources of your pain, better understand the condition or injury, learn why you’re in pain, make a precise diagnosis, and prescribe an effective treatment regimen.
+Depending on what we discover, you may need further tests to help us narrow down the possible sources of your pain.
+Further testing and examinations help understand the condition or injury better, learn why you’re in pain, make a precise diagnosis, and prescribe an effective treatment regimen.

 A Precise Diagnosis